-“I think when your three year old is changing your shorts because you’ve wet yourself, that’s when you know you’ve got to a low point.”
+Dave’s spinal injury was complicated by internal issues, which also affected his bladder control.
+He said “I think when your three year old is changing your shorts because you’ve wet yourself, that’s when you know you’ve got to a low point.”

 Convinced he was becoming a burden, Dave started pushing his wife, Nichola, and their children away, not wanting them to experience what he was going through: “I didn’t want Nichola to be my nurse rather than my wife.
 I couldn’t understand why she and the kids were putting up with all this.
 Why should they have to go through it all with me?
 The easiest option was not to let them.”